Robin-Qiu/BTP-CAP-Development-with-SAP-Build-Code---Bring-Your-Own-Tenant---CN40/docs/Exercise 3 - Create a List Report UI Application and Deploy to PostgreSQL on SAP BTP, hyperscaler option.md

 The deployment starts and progress can be tracked in the Terminal.
 It takes **several minutes** for the application to be deployed.

-Since the default deployed database is HANA Cloud, it will fail to deploy the application with the message like this:
+Since the default deployed database is HANA Cloud, if you have no HANA Cloud instance it will fail to deploy the application with the message like this:

 ![](vx_images/557884004970729.png)

+<mark>Don't worry, we won't use HANA Cloud in our exercises.</mark>

 #### In our exercise, we will modify the deploy configuration files to switch the database to PostgreSQL on SAP BTP, hyperscaler option.